f5devcentral/f5-icontrollx-dev-kit/README.md

 ```
 {
-    "HOST": "IP address or DNS name of your target BigIP",
+    "HOST": "IP address or DNS name of your target BIG-IP",
     "USER": "your big ip username",
     "PASS": "your big ip password"
 }